 → NOTE: Always wear safety goggles, a lab coat and gloves when working with 14C and any hazmat (e.g. scintillation cocktail).
 Collect all chemical/radioactive waste in clearly labeled waste containers.
 Keep a clear protocol on how 14C has been used.
+Do not mix radioactive waste with other chemical waste.

-1) Preparation of incubation bottles flasks

-Use the provided 250ml culture tissue flasks.
+- 1) Preparation of incubation bottles flasks - Use the provided 250ml culture tissue flasks.
 Rinse flasks between measurements with 10%HCl, followed by distilled water.
-Dry before re-use.

-2) Taking of water samples/ice sample:

-Water samples are taken at the same depth as sediment traps are deployed (5, 10, 20, 30, 40, 60, 90 m).
-This should be matched by Chl a and POC data from the same depths.
+Dry before reuse. - 2) Taking of water samples/ice sample: - Water samples are taken at the same depth as sediment traps are deployed (5, 10, 20, 30, 40, 60, 90 m).
+This should be matched by Chl and POC data from the same depths.
 The selection of depth should cover the approximate light levels from >90 to ca 1% or less of surface PAR).
 PAR in the water should be determined during a CTD cast.
-If a Chl a maximum exists, one of the samples should be taken in the Chl a max.
+If a Chl a maximum exists, one of the samples should be taken in the chl a max.
 If melt ponds exist on the ice, take on set of samples from the melt pond.